encoredev/encore/docs/primitives/apis.md

 | map             |        |      |       | X    |
 | pointer         |        |      |       | X    |

-## Raw endpoints

-In some cases you may need to fulfill an API schema that is defined by someone else, for instance when you want to accept webhooks.
-This often requires you to parse custom HTTP headers and do other low-level things that Encore usually lets you skip.

-For these circumstances Encore lets you define raw endpoints.
-Raw endpoints operate at a lower abstraction level, giving you access to the underlying HTTP request.

-Learn more in the [raw endpoints documentation](/docs/primitives/raw-endpoints).

 ## Sensitive data

-Encore's built-in tracing functionality automatically captures request and response payloads to simplify debugging.
-That's not desirable if a request or response payload contains sensitive data, such as API keys or personally identifiable information (PII).
+Encore.go comes with built-in tracing functionality that automatically captures request and response payloads to simplify debugging.
+While helpful, that's not always desirable.
+For instance when a request or response payload contains sensitive data, such as API keys or personally identifiable information (PII).

 For those use cases Encore supports marking a field as sensitive using the struct tag `encore:"sensitive"`.